61 miles - Holtville, CA; Cycling on Interstate 8; USA and Mexico Border Fence; Arizona State Line - February 12, 2017

 Instead of making a boring smile, I mushed up my mouth and came up with this selfie.
 I guess this is my "tough bicyclist" look. :)

-John and I were rode out of El Centro early.
+John and I rode out of El Centro early.
 We arrived in Holtville around the 14 mile mark.

 The elevation in Holtville is just 13 feet, an amusing number considering I lived at 8100+ feet for